isaiah1112/lazy-hippo/README.md

 UV).

 ## Usage
-Lazy Hippo contains two primary subcommands: `split` and `join`.
-These two commands can be used to manipulate video files to your liking.
+Lazy Hippo contains three primary subcommands: `split`, `join`, and `info`.
+These commands can be used to manipulate video files to your liking.

 ### Video Info